eugenia1984/english/free_code_camp_english/07-learn-how-to-ask-and-sahre-about-educational-and-professional-background.md

 - DIALOGUE 2: Could you...?

-- DIALOGUE 3: Simple Past - Negative, Did you enjoy ... even if...?
+- DIALOGUE 3: Simple Past - Negative, Did you enjoy ... even if...? / Answer to a past tense interrogative

 ---